-A classic murder mystery setting involves a bunch of eccentric strangers who are stranded on any luxurious mode of transport or trapped inside an isolated mansion.
+A classic murder mystery setting involves eccentric strangers stranded on any luxurious mode of transport or trapped inside an isolated mansion.
 Netflix’s Spanish mystery series ‘High Seas’ AKA ‘Alta Mar’ follows the same trope, as it revolves around two sisters who get embroiled in a murder mystery on a transatlantic ship in the 1940s.
 Sisters Eva and Carolina Villanueva embark upon a ship that is sailing from Spain to Brazil in pursuit of a bright future.
 The sisters extend help to a desperate stowaway without realizing the danger that awaits them.

-On a fateful night, the passengers are awoken when the woman falls off the ship and splashes into the water.
-In the ship of over 1600 people, everyone becomes a suspect to the mysterious murder until they discover the identity of the killer in their midst.
+On a fateful night, the passengers awaken when the woman falls off the ship and splashes into the water.
+In the ship of over 1600 people, everyone becomes a suspect in the mysterious murder until they discover the identity of the killer in their midst.
 Created by Ramón Campos and Gema R. Neira, the period crime series offers a delectable concoction of themes like romance, betrayal, lies, and intrigue, compelling the viewers to think: Is the show inspired by true events?
 Let’s find out!

 Is High Seas Based on a True Story?